Bordalo II : A Life of Waste

 A Screen Ireland Short Documentary

 By Trevor Whelan and Rua Meegan / GRIZZLY

 Bordalo II: A Life Of Waste is a Screen Ireland (IFB) Short Documentary that displays an intimate portrait of Portuguese street artist Artur Bordalo as he aims to highlight the extent of our wastefulness and the impact this has on our environment through his ‘Trash Animals’ sculptures.

-As part of the film, Bordalo II came to Ireland in 2017 to create a giant trash Red Squirrel on Tara Street, in the heart of the city, which was curated by the filmmakers.
+As part of the film, Bordalo II came to Dublin in 2017 to create a giant trash Red Squirrel on Tara Street, in the heart of the city, which was curated by the filmmakers.
 The artwork was conceived to make the people of Dublin more aware of how their actions impact the indigenous wildlife.
 Due to it’s scale, prominent location and powerful message it quickly became an integral part of Dublin’s cosmopolitan aesthetic.
-Unfortunately, the Squirrel will be removed at the beginning of August 2019 to make way for a high rise hotel.
+Unfortunately, the Squirrel was removed in July 2019 to make way for a high rise hotel.
 This is yet another example of the creative and cultural fabric of Dublin being torn down to make way for modern hotels, in a city with a homelessness and housing crisis.

 Directed by Trevor Whelan & Rua Meegan / GRIZZLY